spacerspacerHeader graphic

 Scope and Content Note

 This Record Sub-Group contains materials collected by former University of Missouri students and preserved by them as memorabilia of their time at MU.
 Included are photographs of students, faculty, campus buildings, commencements, and athletic events.
-Also included are scrapbooks, theatre and other special event programs, posters, publications, clippings, honor society pins, a "freshman beanie," booster buttons, and autobiographical sketches and manuscripts.
+Also included are scrapbooks, lecture and class notes, theatre and other special event programs, posters, publications, clippings, honor society pins, a "freshman beanie," booster buttons, and autobiographical sketches and manuscripts.

 Series Descriptions: